You Are Not Alone | REES

 FAQs

-For those that have experienced sexual violence, REES is a simple and secure online reporting platform, tailored to the unique setting of post-secondary institutions.
+For those that have experienced sexual violence, REES is a simple and secure online reporting platform, tailored to the unique setting of higher education.

 Trauma-informed and centred on the needs of survivors that have experienced sexual violence, REES bridges anonymous incident reporting with access to critical information about reporting options, resources, and supports.
-REES is a customizable platform that can be adapted to any campus community.
+REES is a customizable platform that can be adapted for any organisation.

 Anonymous Reports include information provided by the survivor about where and when the incident occurred, school status and other non-identifying information about your or the person who harmed you.
 Only the multiple choice questions will be included in your Anonymous Report.
-Data from Anonymous Reports will be collected and shared following the campaign.
+Data from Anonymous Reports will be collected and agreegateed date used to .

 You will be asked questions about where and when the assault occurred and information about the perpetrator.
 REES provides a space for a Narrative – to explain what happened in your own words.
 All portions of the Record are optional.